connorm400/social-nexus/README.md

 # anonymous-drop

-The idea is that this would be a simple & secure way to submit files, intended for whistleblowing and such.
-Its obviously supposed to be like [SecureDrop](https://securedrop.org/), except of course much much less secure.
-Im making this for a programming project so`
+At first this project was supposed to be like SecureDrop, but I decided to pivot to a sort of social billboard web app. new name coming soon^TM